Get recommendation

 - `context.action_type` (string, required)

-Type of client action this recommendation was issued for
+Type of client action this recommendation was issued for.

 Example: "login"

-- `context.action_performed_at` (number, required)
+- `context.action_performed_at` (integer, required)

-Unix epoch time in milliseconds the action event was reported
+Unix epoch time in milliseconds the action event was reported.

 Example: 1648028118123

-- `context.device_timestamp` (number)
+- `context.device_timestamp` (integer)

 Example: 1648028107819